 They are encouraged by the results so far.
 The striga and stemborer are low and the maize crop looks visibly different from a neighbouring one planted at the same time without push-pull.
-Much rides on their success this season.
-Their patron is ready to give them a bigger area to cultivate, "if I see they have done very good work, if they are serious and this is going to benefit them."
+Much rides on their success as their patron is ready to give them a bigger area to cultivate, "if I see they have done very good work, if they are serious and this is going to benefit them."
+"Here in our group," says the chairman, "we are unemployed, all of us.
+The backbone of our survival depends on our group.
+We are not idle."